angie-acho0697/hybrid_prompt_compression/Readme.md

 ## Acknowledgments

-This codebase is built from [DeepSeek-Math](https://github.com/deepseek-ai/DeepSeek-Math) and [LLMLingua](https://github.com/microsoft/LLMLingua).
+This codebase is built from [DeepSeek-Math](https://github.com/deepseek-ai/DeepSeek-Math), [LLMLingua](https://github.com/microsoft/LLMLingua) and [TokenSkip](https://github.com/hemingkx/TokenSkip).

 ## Citation

-If you find the resources in this repository useful, please cite our paper:
+If you find the resources in this repository useful, please cite the tokenskip paper:

 ```
 @misc{xia2025tokenskip,